 In applications where the programmed wall adapter charge current and USB charge current are the same, a single program resistor can be used to set both charge currents.
 Figure 2 shows a charger circuit that uses one charge current program resistor.
-In this circuit, one resistor programs the same charge current for each input supply.
+In this circuit, one registor programs the same charge current for each input supply (with HPWR = HIGH).